RobertARandolph/AdmiralBumbleBee.com/_posts/2018-12-15-Why-I-hate-Windows.md

 **NO** I do not want to switch to Edge.
 STOP ASKING ME.

 Why are there ads in my start menu?

-How did these random games show up that I never installed?Y is there stuff constantly showing up in there that I did not want, don't need and did not give permission to be there?
+How did these random games show up that I never installed?
+Why is there stuff constantly showing up in there that I did not want, don't need and did not give permission to be there?

+Why is Windows Defender thrashing my drive?

+Why do I need to give EVERY SINGLE APPLICATION PERMISSION TO DO ANYTHING????????????

 ## HiDPI